lilac2411/Card_Game/README.md

 # 21 Card Game 🂮

+**Welcome!**
-This is my version of the 21 Card Game, built with visuals using Pygame!
+This my version of the 21 Card Game in Python, built with visuals using Pygame.
+Try to beat the dealer without going over 21!

 ## Features 🎉
 - Hand totals for player and dealer